Flash1105/WeatherAppProject-1-/README.md

 The weather information will be displayed.

 API key:
 This project uses the OpenWeatherMap API to fetch weather data.
+To make API requests, you will need to provide your own API key by going to the OpenWeatherMap website (https://openweathermap.org/).